LadyCailin/YoutrackToGithubIssues/README.md

 you wish to use.
 In GitHub, go to your profile picture in the top right, Settings, Developer Settings, Personal Access Tokens, and Generate new token.
 You must give the token access to "repo".

+NOTE: The user must also have administrator privileges to the repo.

 ### Interactive Mode (interactive)
 There are a few interactive prompts to help you ensure you're doing the right operations.
 You can disable the prompts and generally accept them if you're sure you're doing it right.